BaptisteAmice/ALASQA/benchmark/Inputs/qald_10_modifications.md

 ## 197
 What happened to the dinosaurs ?
-(not working, supposed to be extinction) too vague
+(not working anymore, supposed to be extinction) too vague

 # Not working